flipperdevices/flipperzero-firmware/README.md

 * Show Icons: Toggles display of all icons
 * Show Headers: Toggles display of header/folder text at the top, giving you room for one more item on screen!
 * RFID Duration: Changes the length of time a RFID signal is transmitted.
 Within playlists, this can be overridden per `.rfid` file.
+* NFC Duration: Changes the length of time a NFC signal is transmitted.
+Within playlists, this can be overridden per `.nfc` file.
 * SubGhz Ext Ant: Whether to try using the external antenna for sub-ghz signals.
 If this is "Enabled" but no external antenna is attached, or the external antenna can't be accessed, Quac! will fall back to using the internal antenna.
+* Show Hidden: Will display files and folders that start with a period (`.`)
+* About: Application info

 ## On deck